-The crack of the whips tore their flesh, and fresh blood oozed from the laceration refreshing the dimming coat scarlet from the crisscrossing wounds leaving behind a trail of blood that painted the bottom of the marchers' bare feet and stamped the street with crimson footprints.
+The cracking whips tore their flesh, making fresh blood pour from the laceration refreshing the dulling shades of scarlet from the crisscrossing wounds leaving behind a trail of blood that painted the bottom of the marchers' bare feet and stamped the street with crimson footprints.

-The modern Flagellants were a sign of the soul swallowing darkness enveloping the word.
-The same darkness that disfigured and deformed the people who lived in its endless depths.
-What began as a fringe cult with only seven members quickly swelled into a growing faith with enough adherents to make a stir with a ritual of public self-mutilation.
-The bloody act of penance was abhorrent to most, but still alluring to an ever growing number abandoned to the torments and deprivations of those deemed superfluous.
+The modern Flagellants were a sign of the soul-swallowing darkness enveloping the world.
+The same despair that disfigured and deformed the people who lived in its endless depths.
+They began as a fringe cult, with only seven members quickly swelled into a growing faith with enough adherents to make a national stir with a ritual of public self-mutilation.
+The bloody act of penance was abhorrent to most, but still alluring to an ever-growing number abandoned to the torments and deprivations of those deemed superfluous.
 When the world turned a deaf ear to them, they could only hope to appeal to a higher power.
 For many, the self-proclaimed and self-loathing harbingers of the apocalypse were the only place to find anything resembling the protection of a group.

 Mary gripped a shard of glass from the bottle lobbed at her mother.
 She felt the warmth of running blood in her palm, but she hadn't felt the pain of the cut.
 She looked out at the rows of police standing behind their shields and at the rabid mob trying to get through to them.
 Their threats grew more violent, and their insults became nastier:

 Mary exhaled deeply and felt all the fear leave her body in one breath.
 She confidently walked up to the front of the flock.
 Thousands of electronic eyes turned to her as she stood defiantly in front of the police and held out her arm.
 Even in the roiling crowd, she could hear the individual muttering.

 "What is she doing?"